nnnkit/all-docs-blogs/blog/data-types-by-making-JSON-stringify.md

 tags: ['javascript', 'node']
 ---

-To understand lots of data types and data structure deeply we will try implement the `JSON` methods `stringify`

-Let's list all the kinds of data JavaScript has
+To understand different data types and data structure deeply we will implement the `JSON.stringify` method.Let's list all the built-in data structure and data types in JavaScript.

-- number
+- `number`
-- string
+- `string`
-- boolean
+- `boolean`
-- undefined
+- `undefined`
-- null
+- `null`
-- Symbol
+- `Symbol`
-- Object
+- `Object`
-- Array
+- `Array`
-- Date
+- `Date`
-- function
+- `function`
-- Infinity
+- `Infinity`
-- (-Infinity)
+- `-Infinity`
-- NaN
+- `NaN`

-Can learn about all the above data types at [mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)
+If you want to dig deeper you can learn about all the above data types at [mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).

-To learn these things properly we will try to implement our version of `JSON.stringify`.
-Let's see how `JSON.stringify` method behaves with the above listed data types.
+To implement `JSON.stringify` we need to know how it behaves with different data types.
+So, let's list the output of this method with different values.

 ```js
 JSON.stringify(21); // "21"